Apple, Nectarine and Strawberry Puree

 How to make Apple, Nectarine and Strawberry Puree

 This is a really straightforward strawberry puree combination to make at home, whether you’re following regular cooking instructions or those for a thermo cooker.
-I use my Thermomix, but you can use another baby food maker/appliance or a steamer basket on the stovetop.
-Just steam the fruit, blend using your chosen appliance and you’re done in 15 minutes.

-You’ll find the recipe card below, with ingredient amounts and detailed steps for both regular and thermo cooker methods.
+Scroll down to the recipe card below, to find exact ingredient amounts and full detailed steps for both regular and thermo cooker methods.

 How to serve this summer fruit puree